 Finally, the documentation burden and burnout issue reaches beyond the physician to nurses and other care professionals.
-We are currently exploring products for nursing which could further expand our total addressable market.
+We are currently exploring products for these other healthcare professionals which could further expand our total addressable market.

 The Benefits of our Services